 Organic sateen provides the same luxurious feel as traditional sateen while offering the added benefit of being more sustainable.

-Blended sateen refers to sateen sheets made from a blend of different fibers, such as cotton and polyester.
-Blending fibers can enhance certain properties of the sheets, such as wrinkle resistance, durability, or cost-effectiveness.
+Blended sateen refers to sateen sheets made from a blend of different fibres, such as cotton and polyester.
+Blending fibres can enhance certain properties of the sheets, such as wrinkle resistance, durability, or cost-effectiveness.